FAQs

 If you receive a D in an elective course used for the major, you may retake the course (with no credit as stated above) or you may substitute another elective that meets the requirement for the major. --Make sure you update your Major Requirements Declaration form with your major adviser.

 The Department offers a range of senior seminars, representing the diversity of subject matter and methodological approach in modern economics.
-Topics are announced during spring Planning Period for the coming academic year, and students are encouraged to express their preferences (using our Senior Requirement Preference Form) in a timely manner since enrollment is limited to 16.
+Topics are announced during the spring Planning Period for the coming academic year, and students are encouraged to express their preferences (using our Senior Requirement Preference Form) in a timely manner since enrollment in each seminar is limited to 16 students.

-Seminars meet once a week for two hours.
+Seminars are one-semester courses that meet once a week for two hours.
 The emphasis is on student presentation and discussion of classic and current articles in economics.
-The required work will be a major research paper, typically 20-25 pages, written with revisions over the semester.
+The required work will be a major research paper, typically 12-20 pages, written with revisions over the semester.
 Your grade will be based on the quality of the research paper and your participation in seminar discussions.

 Senior Thesis Style